United States of Africa

-The United States of Africa is a hypothetical concept of a federation of some or all of the 54 sovereign states and two disputed states on the continent of Africa.
+The United States of Africa is a concept of a federation of some or all of the 54 sovereign states and two disputed states on the continent of Africa.
 The concept takes its origin from Marcus Garvey's 1924 poem "Hail, United States of Africa".
+Kwame Nkrumah was the most prominent African political leader who passionately championed the idea of a Union of African States with a unified African Government, similar to the United States of America, as he envisioned an African government that could drive the continent forward.

 Origins

 The idea of a multinational unifying African state has been compared to various medieval African empires, including the Ethiopian Empire, the Ghana Empire, the Mali Empire, the Songhai Empire, the Benin Empire, the Kanem Empire and other historic nation states.
 During the late 19th and early 20th century the majority of African land was controlled by various European empires, with the British controlling around 30 percent of the African population at its peak.

 The term "United States of Africa" was mentioned first by Marcus Garvey in his poem Hail, United States of Africa in 1924.
 Garvey's ideas and formation systems deeply influenced former Africa leaders and the rebirth of the African Union.